Safer Teachers, Safer Students:

 Ensuring a path for immediate testing for anyone with symptoms

 A one-time test for all students and staff prior to the beginning of school

-Weekly assurance testing of staff to monitor for asymptomatic cases
+Weekly surveillance testing of staff to monitor for asymptomatic cases

-Weekly assurance testing of WPS students to monitor for asymptomatic cases
+Weekly surveillance testing of some WPS students to monitor for asymptomatic cases

 Surveys to parents and staff about how the program is impacting their perceptions of safety